Theories 5-8

 All routing follows the student calculator (by Niedzielan, AfuroZamurai, and Milla) and star calculator (by Eaux Tacous#1021).
 When you are not pushing \(f(t)\) you should always have the 9th research option maxed (after Theory 8).
 When pushing \(f(t)\), you should be R9 swapping (below).

-There is also the theory simulator by XLII, which works both below max milestones and after max milestones for all theories.
+There is also the theory simulator orriginally by XLII and now developed by the Exponential Develpers, which works both below max milestones and after max milestones for all theories.

 How to push F(t) with R9 swapping #